segunfamisa/segunfamisa.github.io/_posts/2016-05-23-firebase-crash-reporting.md

 Last week, at [Google I/O](https://events.google.com/io2016/), Google announced a number of interesting new features in Firebase.
-The new Firebase is said to be a [_"Unified app platform for mobile developers"_](https://firebase.googleblog.com/2016/05/firebase-expands-to-become-unified-app-platform.html) adding new tools to help develop faster, improve app quality, engage users and monitize apps.
+The new Firebase is said to be a [_"Unified app platform for mobile developers"_](https://firebase.googleblog.com/2016/05/firebase-expands-to-become-unified-app-platform.html) adding new tools to help develop faster, improve app quality, engage users and monetize apps.
 You can check out this intro video [here](https://youtu.be/fgT6r4f9Apc).

 Some of the new features in the Firebase upgrade include: